#THE MEANING OF LIFE

 While procreation might very well give us a purpose beyond our individual selves, is it a cure-all for the problems of life’s meaning?
-Perhaps not.
+Perhaps not for two reasons.
 First, having children invites a new set of miseries for parents.
-There is the need to cut back on one’s most cherished private leisure activities to make time for the exhausting task of child-rearing.
+There is the need to cut back on our most cherished private leisure activities to make time for the exhausting task of child-rearing.
 There are the constant worries about physical dangers to our children, from poorly designed highchairs to automobile accidents.
 There is the endless battle to block the bad influences of sex, drugs and violence in the media and schools.
 There are the inevitable clashes with children during the terrible twos, the rebellious teens, and all years in between.
 We also suffer along with our children when they are harmed or upset, as reflected in a recent expression that parents are only as happy as their saddest child.
 Marriages often suffer as a direct result of children, sometimes because of a decline in marital intimacy as privacy becomes impossible, other times because of fights over who should do which child-rearing chores.
 When things end in divorce, the presence of children can lead to vicious and all-consuming custody battles.
 In effect, having children involves exchanging Sisyphus’s problem of futility for Job’s problem of suffering.

 Second, there are limits to how procreation solves Gilgamesh’s problem of human mortality.
 It is an exaggeration to say that we gain immortality through our children who will outlive us by perhaps only 25 years.
 Our grandchildren might extend this by another 25.
-Generations beyond that, though, will consist of people that we will never know, and who will have no memories of us apart from what is conveyed in a few faded photos.
+Generations beyond that, though, will consist of people that we will never know, and who will have no memories of us apart from what is conveyed in a some old photos.
 Your genes may live on through your descendants, but they will become so diluted through successive generations that, even if your hair and eye color get passed down, nothing of your personality will survive.
 The illusory nature of this kind of immortality may become more evident when our children leave the nest, take on lives of their own and become almost strangers to us.
 We are once again on our own to find meaning, this time, though, while our health declines and our friends die one after the other.

 Life after Death